brutusin/wava/README.md

 ### Resource-based scheduling
 Scheduling is based on memory.
 The scheduler is configured to have a certain capacity and each job has an associated minimum memory size.

-The main **scheduling constraint** is the following: the sum of the running jobs minimum memory size never can not exceed the scheduler capacity.
+The main **scheduling constraint** is the following: the sum of the running jobs minimum memory size cannot exceed the scheduler capacity.

 ### Priority-based scheduling
 This feature allows jobs to be submitted and scheduled with different priorities.